Xalizar6/screeps-starter/README.md

 ### Setup config file

-In Gruntfile.js introduce your username/password for screeps.
+In .screeps.json add your username/password for screeps.

+Update the .gitignore file to un-comment the .screeps.json line so it won't be uploaded to git

 ### Install npm modules